-A dead character’s player receives a Chronicle Sheet for the adventure with no XP, Fame, Reputation, credits, or boons.
-The GM should report that character as dead when reporting the adventure and note the death on the character’s Chronicle Sheet.
+A dead character’s player receives a Chronicle Sheet for the adventure with no XP, reputation, credits, or boons.
+The GM reports that character as dead when reporting the adventure and notes the death on the character’s Chronicle Sheet.

 Similarly, if the entire party is killed and can’t be brought back to life, then the slot is over for everyone in the party.
 This means those players may have a substantial span of time before their next event at a convention with no game to play.
 Obviously, we hope that such total party kills never happen (and strive to balance the scenarios to make it unlikely)—but, sometimes, the dice just aren’t with you and everyone passes into the Great Beyond.